facefusion/facefusion/README.md

 frame processors:
   --frame-processors FRAME_PROCESSORS [FRAME_PROCESSORS ...]                                       choose from the available frame processors (choices: face_enhancer, face_swapper, frame_enhancer, ...)
-  --face-enhancer-model {codeformer,gfpgan_1.2,gfpgan_1.3,gfpgan_1.4,gpen_bfr_512}                 choose from the mode for the frame processor
+  --face-enhancer-model {codeformer,gfpgan_1.2,gfpgan_1.3,gfpgan_1.4,gpen_bfr_512}                 choose the model for the frame processor
   --face-enhancer-blend [0-100]                                                                    specify the blend factor for the frame processor
-  --face-swapper-model {inswapper_128,inswapper_128_fp16}                                          choose from the mode for the frame processor
+  --face-swapper-model {inswapper_128,inswapper_128_fp16,simswap_244}                              choose the model for the frame processor
-  --frame-enhancer-model {realesrgan_x2plus,realesrgan_x4plus,realesrnet_x4plus}                   choose from the mode for the frame processor
+  --frame-enhancer-model {realesrgan_x2plus,realesrgan_x4plus,realesrnet_x4plus}                   choose the model for the frame processor
   --frame-enhancer-blend [0-100]                                                                   specify the blend factor for the frame processor

 uis: